marshalloffutt/magic-e8-ball/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ## Acknowledgements
-[Jonathan Mohan](https://github.com/JonathanPMohan) provided the logo for the header, the background, and some styyyyyle😎
+[Jonathan Mohan](https://github.com/JonathanPMohan) provided the logo for the header, the background image, and some styyyyyle😎